Timwi/KtaneSouvenir/readme.md

         ```
         "Souvenir": { "Status": "Supported" },
         ```
-    - Zip up the new HTML manual and those JSON files and send them to me when you submit your pull request.
+    - Zip up the new HTML manual and those JSON files and send them to me (Timwi on Discord) when you submit your pull request.